cuthbertLab/music21/buildDoc/rst/overviewFormats.rst

 Parsing MusicXML Files
 -----------------------

 We can parse a MusicXML file by providing the :func:`music21.converter.parse` function with a local file path or an URL to a file path.
-The function will handle determining the file format.
+The function will determine the file format.
 An appropriate :class:`~music21.stream.Stream`  or Stream subclass will be returned.
 For example, given a MusicXML file stored at the file path "/Volumes/xdisc/_scratch/bwv1007-01.xml", a Stream can be created from the file with the following:

 >>> from music21 import converter
 >>> sBach = converter.parse('/Volumes/xdisc/_scratch/bwv1007-01.xml')